Yulun-Yao/yulun-yao.github.io/content/authors/admin/_index.md

 #- Visitors
 ---

-Yulun Yao is a 4th-year undergraduate student in Computer Science at University of Illinois at Urbana-Champaign.
-His research interests include Machine Learning Systems and Domain-Specific Computer Architecture.
-He is a proud member of FPSG (undefined word) and is advised by Prof.Christopher W. Fletcher at University of Illinois at Urbana-Champaign.
-During Summer 2019, he is a Summer Research Intern at SAMPL lab at University Of Washington and is advised by Prof. Luis Ceze.
+Yulun Yao is a senior undergraduate student in [Computer Science at University of Illinois at Urbana-Champaign](https://cs.illinois.edu/).
+His research interests include Machine Learning Systems and performance-centric Computer Architecture.
+He is a proud member of FPSG and is advised by [Prof.Christopher W. Fletcher](http://cwfletcher.net/) at University of Illinois at Urbana-Champaign.
+He was a summer research intern at [SAMPL lab at University Of Washington](https://sampl.cs.washington.edu/) and is advised by [Prof. Luis Ceze](https://www.cs.washington.edu/people/faculty/luisceze).

-He is applying for graduate school for fall 2020 and is seeking a PhD position.
+He is applying for PhD programs starting from fall 2020.

-This page is not yet completed.
-Please download CV on the left hand side for more details.
+Take a look at his [latest Curriculum Vitae](https://yulunyao.io/files/cv.pdf).